awgrass/Expreter/README.md

 # ExpInterpreter

-This is an Interpreter, written in Scala, for the fictional programming language "Exp".
+This is an interpreter, written in Scala, for the fictional programming language "Exp".

 I'm very proud of this piece of software, because it was a lot of work and got me so deep into functional programming.